Tumors in mice: A comprehensive guide

 1. Benign tumors

-Benign tumors are non-invasive growths that develop more slowly and usually do not metastasize.
-The causes can be varied:
+Benign tumors are non-invasive growths that develop slowly and generally do not metastasize.
+Their causes can be varied:

 2. Malignant tumors